jsmilenium/vesti_laravel8/README.md

    cp .env.example .env
    ```

-3. Build the project whit the next commands:
+3. Build the project with the next commands:

    ```sh
    docker-compose up --build